cyberark/identity-aws-verified-permissions-demo/README.md

 - Converts the decision to an IAM Policy format and returns it (to the API Gateway)

 ### Script outputs
-Running this AWS CloudFormation template will create the following resources:
+Deploying this AWS CloudFormation template will create the following resources:
 - An AWS API Gateway with a token authorizer.
 The API Gateway name is 'Sample API Gateway'
 - A resource called **'protected-resource'** with POST method.
   - To access to that resource, you need to provide a valid token.